ovh/docs/pages/web_cloud/domains/dns_zone_deletion/guide.en-ie.md

 > [!primary]
 >
-> The creation/modification/deletion of a DNS zone in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) is totally free.
+> The creation/modification/deletion of a DNS zone in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) is free of charge.
 >

-**Find out how to delete an OVHcloud DNS zone for your domain name via the OVHcloud Control Panel.**
+**This guide explains how to delete an OVHcloud DNS zone for your domain name via the OVHcloud Control Panel.**

 ## Requirements

-- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
+- You have access your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
-- a DNS zone in your OVHcloud Control Panel.
+- You have a DNS zone in your OVHcloud Control Panel.
-- You must have sufficient rights on the DNS zone to be deleted.
+- You have sufficient rights on the DNS zone to be deleted.
 You can find more information in our guide “[Managing contacts for your services](/pages/account_and_service_management/account_information/managing_contacts)”.

-## In practice
+## Instructions

 > [!warning]
 >
 > Before you proceed, check that the DNS zone you want to delete is no longer used by your domain name.
 >
-> If you delete the DNS zone active for your domain name, your online services (website, email addresses, etc.) will be interrupted.
+> If you delete the active DNS zone for your domain name, your online services (website, email addresses, etc.) will be interrupted.
 >
-> Perform a [WHOIS](https://www.ovhcloud.com/en-ie/domains/whois/) domain name to find out whether your domain name’s active DNS zone is the one present at OVHcloud or not.
+> Perform a [WHOIS](https://www.ovhcloud.com/en-ie/domains/whois/) query to find out whether your domain name’s active DNS zone is the one hosted at OVHcloud.
 >
-> If the DNS zone active for your domain name is the one at OVHcloud, and you would like to replace it with a DNS zone hosted elsewhere, please read our guide on Modifying the DNS servers for an OVHcloud domain name (/pages/web_cloud/domains/dns_server_general_information) before deleting any DNS zones.
+> If the active DNS zone for your domain name is the one at OVHcloud, and you would like to replace it with a DNS zone hosted elsewhere, please read our guide on [Modifying the DNS servers for an OVHcloud domain name](/pages/web_cloud/domains/dns_server_general_information) before deleting any DNS zones.
 >

 ### Step 1 - Initiate the deletion of an OVHcloud DNS zone